 About the Artist

-From west to east to Toronto Susan engaged her energy into the world of graphic design.
-She was eager to learn everything she could about the printing process.
-She attended night classes while starting a design and publishing company.
-Many of her clients were artists and art galleries, thus maintaining her involvement in the arts.
+Susan then moved from west to east, settling in Toronto, where she focused on graphic design and learned everything she could about the printing process.
+She attended night classes while starting her own design and publishing company.
+Many of her clients were artists and art galleries, keeping her connected to the arts.

-In 1999, she returned to Saskatchewan and purchased a home on an acreage in the historical Qu'Appelle Valley.
-There she started a graphic arts company called Young At Art which continues today.
-She very quickly became involved with the artists' guilds by organizing art retreats and workshops.
+In 1999 Susan returned to Saskatchewan and purchased a home on an acreage in the historic Qu'Appelle Valley.
+She started Young At Art, a graphic arts company that thrives today.
+She quickly became involved with the artists' guilds and organized art retreats and workshops.

-“Love what you do…and do what you love.” – Dr. John F. Demartini
+She believes in the quote "Love what you do…and do what you love" by Dr. John F. Demartini.

 Last Updated on: 2023-12-22